indrajeet-ambadekar/sentinal-js-sdk/README.md

-# sentinal JS SDK
+# Sentinal JS SDK

-A lightweight, framework-agnostic JavaScript logging SDK that captures logs, errors, and exceptions from client-side and server-side applications, and forwards them to the sentinal log ingestion API.
+A lightweight, framework-agnostic JavaScript logging SDK that captures logs, errors, and exceptions from client-side and server-side applications and forwards them to the Sentinal log ingestion API.

 ## Features

-- Captures console logs (`log`, `info`, `warn`, `error`)
+- **Universal:** Works in both Node.js and browser environments with the same API.
-- Captures unhandled errors and promise rejections
+- **Automatic Error Capture:** Captures `console` output, unhandled errors, and promise rejections.
-- Buffers logs and sends in batches
+- **Efficient:** Buffers logs and sends them in batches to reduce network traffic.
-- Retries on failure with backoff
+- **Resilient:** Retries sending logs with backoff on network failure.
-- Supports custom metadata (e.g., user/session IDs)
+- **Context-Aware:** Enrich logs with custom metadata (e.g., user, session, or transaction IDs).
-- Works in both Node.js and browser environments
-- Tiny and tree-shakeable
+- **Tiny & Tree-Shakeable:** Minimal footprint for client-side applications.

 ## Installation